-The Parks and Recreation Department applied for two EDA Travel, Tourism and Outdoor Recreation grants.
+The Parks & Recreation Department applied for two EDA Travel, Tourism and Outdoor Recreation grants.
 The first one was for the Phase 2 build of Terrill Park, which included an artificial turf field with lights, parking area, storage building, equipment and associated site work.
 The Terrill Park project is fully designed and permitted, and is "shovel ready".
 The second grant was for the design, permitting and construction of the boardwalk section of the Merrimack River Greenway Trail, which would connect the built section at Terrill Park to the new cornfield section near Loudon Road.
 Unfortunately, the City was not awarded either grant.

 In January 2022, the NHDES awarded the Abbot-Downing Society a Brownfields Technical Assistance Grant to complete a Phase 1 Environmental Site Assessment and Hazardous Building Materials Survey of the former Concord Stables located at 117.5 Warren Street.
 The City prepared the grant application on behalf of the Abbot-Downing Society.
-The cost of these assessments is being paid for entirely by the State.
+The cost of these assessments, which were completed in August 2022, was paid for entirely by the State.
 These studies will allow the City and Abbot-Downing Society to further refine the redevelopment strategy for the property, as well as position the project for future potential Brownfields Cleanup Grants from the US Environmental Protection Agency and NHDES to support redevelopment efforts.
+In July 2023, the U.S. Environmental Protection Agency (USEPA) provided the City with a Targeted Brownfields Assessment Grant to further refine the hazardous building materials study completed in August 2022.
+In December 2023, the City submitted a Brownfields Cleanup Grant application to the USEPA for \$1.27 million to address environmental contamination at the property.
+Grant awards will be announced in spring/summer 2024.

 On April 11, 2022, the City Council authorized the City Manager to apply for two Land and Water Conservation Fund (LWCF) grants: one for up to \$500,000 to support the construction of the new Riverfront Park in Penacook; and another for up to \$400,000 to rebuild the playground at White Park.
 A site visit with LWCF staff occurred on May 11, 2022, and the City has received notification that both projects are eligible projects.
 Funding applications for both projects were filed on December 16, 2022.
-The City was notified in September 2023 that both applications have been tentatively awarded, subject to final review by the Governor and Executive Council.
+The City was notified in September 2023 that both applications have been tentatively awarded, subject to final review by the Governor and Executive Council, which is expected to occur in early calendar year 2024.
+As part of the grant request for the new playground, the Parks and Recreation Department also received \$50,000 in private donations to help with construction costs.